-BY SIGNING THE INITIATIVE PETITION YOU ARE HELPING TO:
+BY SIGNING THE INITIATIVE PETITION YOU HELPED TO:

 SAVE your right to vote

 SAVE San Geronimo Golf Course

 SAVE your tax dollars

 SAVE your Community Plan